ahmet-cetinkaya/whph-landing/docs/PRD.md

 **Week 2: Development and Content**

 - Day 1-3: Implement responsive layout with Tailwind CSS and language routing
-- Day 4-5: Develop SolidJS components for interactive elements and language switcher
+- Day 4-5: Develop Astro components for interactive elements and language switcher
 - Day 6-7: Add localized content, screenshots, and optimize for performance

 **Week 3: Testing and Launch**